 So how did it get into the Martian atmosphere?
 There are ways to produce methane without life, such as volcanic or other geological activity.

 The lifetime of methane on Mars is long enough for winds and other diffusions to spread the gas into the atmosphere almost evenly.
-This has caused confusion in the detected variations of methane levels over the planet.
+This has confused the detected variations of methane levels over the planet.

 One possible explanation may be that the gas comes from and/or disappears into local sinks.
 One possible sink is the soil.
 If the soil is chemically reactive, then it could increase the loss of methane.
 Now if there are many such additional sinks on Mars, then it would take an even larger source to sustain the observed quantity of methane.